-Many of you already know and love our gluten free & keto pie crust.
+Many of you already know and love my gluten free & keto pie crust.
 Suuuper flaky and a breeze to make, I’ve already used it anywhere from strawberry pop tarts to quiche and numerous keto pies (think pumpkin and ‘apple’!!).

 The one trick is to work quickly and in a cool place.
 And if at any moment the dough feels unmanageable, simply pop it in the freezer for 10-15 minutes.

 Note: a few of you have reported back that using an ‘empanda press‘ to handle the dough makes the process absolutely seamless (and I’m dying to try!).

 And do keep in mind that as the filling expands while baked, it will crack your pastry slightly.
 Honestly don’t sweat it, as the only way around this would be to increase the xanthan gum to make up for the lack of gluten.
 But that would mean less flakiness, and I’m just not into sacrificing taste and texture for looks.